Farm Coaching: Farm Legacy, Farmer Retirement, and Succession Planning

-- farm succession
+- family transitions and farm succession

 - work/life balance

-- how to delegate
+- team building and how to delegate

-- Structured opportunities for reflection and assessment to identify growth edges
+- Structured opportunities for reflection and assessment to identify growth edges and understanding your needs and challenges in succession planning

 - Coaching sessions on the farm in person or remotely using Zoom

-- Support for individualized clear goal setting for learning and skill building
+- Support for individualized, clear goal setting for learning and skill building

 - Between 1-4 sessions that are free and scheduled at your convenience